Synaptogenesis: Origin and movement of cells

 During development, each of the three germ layer cell types arises from different regions of the growing embryo.
 The individual myoblasts originate in the mesoderm and fuse to form a multi-nucleated myotube.
 During or shortly after myotube formation, motoneurons from the neural tube form preliminary contacts with the myotube.
 The Schwann cells arise from the neural crest and are led by the axons to their destination.
 Upon reaching it, they form a loose, unmyelinated covering over the innervating axons.
 The movement of the axons (and subsequently the Schwann cells) is guided by the growth cone, a filamentous projection of the axon that actively searches for neurotrophins released by the myotube.

 The specific patterning of synapse development at the neuromuscular junction shows that the majority of muscles are innervated at their midpoints.
 Although it may seem that the axons specifically target the midpoint of the myotube, several factors reveal that this is not a valid claim.
 It appears that after the initial axonal contact, the newly formed myotube proceeds to grow symmetrically from that point of innervation.
 Coupled with the fact that AChR density is the result of axonal contact instead of the cause, the structural patterns of muscle fibers can be attributed to both myotatic growth as well as axonal innervation.

-The preliminary contact formed between the motoneuron and the myotube generates synaptic transmission almost immediately, but the signal produced is very weak.
+The preliminary contact formed between the motor neuron and the myotube generates synaptic transmission almost immediately, but the signal produced is very weak.
 There is evidence that Schwann cells may facilitate these preliminary signals by increasing the amount of spontaneous neurotransmitter release through small molecule signals.
-After about a week, a fully functional synapse is formed following several types of differentiation in both the post-synaptic muscle cell and the pre-synaptic motoneuron.
+After about a week, a fully functional synapse is formed following several types of differentiation in both the post-synaptic muscle cell and the pre-synaptic motor neuron.
 This pioneer axon is of crucial importance because the new axons that follow have a high propensity for forming contacts with well-established synapses.

 Post-synaptic differentiation

-The most noticeable difference in the myotube following contact with the motoneuron is the increased concentration of AChR in the plasma membrane of the myotube in the synapse.
+The most noticeable difference in the myotube following contact with the motor neuron is the increased concentration of AChR in the plasma membrane of the myotube in the synapse.
 This increased amount of AChR allows for more effective transmission of synaptic signals, which in turn leads to a more-developed synapse.
 The density of AChR is > 10,000/μm2 and approximately 10/μm2 around the edge.
 This high concentration of AChR in the synapse is achieved through clustering of AChR, up-regulation of the AChR gene transcription in the post-synaptic nuclei, and down-regulation of the AChR gene in the non-synaptic nuclei.
 The signals that initiate post-synaptic differentiation may be neurotransmitters released directly from the axon to the myotube, or they may arise from changes activated in the extracellular matrix of the synaptic cleft.